 Example.
-Assume the same facts as in the preceding example.
+Assume the same facts as in the previous example.
 The unpaid balance of the installment obligation (the \$20,000 note) is \$16,000 at the time of repossession because the buyer made a \$4,000 payment.
 The gross profit percentage on the original sale was 20%.
-Therefore, \$3,200 (20% × \$16,000 still due on the note) is unrealized profit.
+Therefore, \$3,200 ($20\% \times $16,000$ still due on the note) is unrealized profit.
 You figure your basis in the repossessed property as follows:

+Example -

-Example - Worksheet E. Basis of Repossessed Real Property
+Worksheet E. Basis of Repossessed Real Property

-1. Enter the unpaid balance on the installment obligation 1.
-16,000

-2. Enter your gross profit

-percentage for the installment sale 2.
-20%

-3. Multiply line 1 by line 2.
-This is

-your unrealized profit 3.
-3,200

-4. Subtract line 3 from line 1.
-This

-is your adjusted basis in the installment obligation on the

-date of the repossession 4.12,800

-5. Enter your taxable gain on the ,000

-repossession 5.
-2,700

-6. Enter your costs of

-repossessing the property 6.
-500

-7. Add lines 4, 5, and 6.
-This is

-your basis in the repossessed 7 40 000

-real property 7.
-16,000
+1. Enter the unpaid balance on the installment obligation 16,000 2.
+Enter your gross profit percentage for the installment sale 3.
+Multiply line 1 by line 2.
+This is your unrealized profit 4.
+Subtract line 3 from line 1.
+This is your adjusted basis in the installment obligation on the date of the repossession 12,800 5.
+Enter your taxable gain on the repossession the property 7.
+Add lines 4, 5, and 6.
+This is your basis in the repossessed real property